davidkeipert/tikfav/README.md

 ## Usage
 Run `tiksave`.
 It will look for a data file called user_data.json by default.
 If yours has a different name, or resides in a different directroy, specify the path with the `-u` option.

-Make sure you have set the RAPIDAPIKEY env variable to your key.
-TikSave will create a folder called `tiktok-downloads` in the current directory.
+### Options
+`-k` your RapidAPI key, REQUIRED
+`-u` path to user data file, default is ./user_data.json

 TikFav saves the url's of videos you download to a file called `history.txt`.
-This is useful if you periodically request a data download from tiktok and only want to download videos you don't already have.
+This is useful if you want to periodically request a data download from tiktok and only download videos you don't already have.

 # Todo

 - [x] add option to pass a user data JSON file at runtime
 - [x] improve video file naming scheme
 - [ ] move data iteration looping to production state
-- [ ] add command line option to pass API key
+- [x] add command line option to pass API key